mmattDonk/TwitchTunes/README.md

 ### `❗` How to request songs
 1. !sr {song name}
-    * You can also use a Spotify URI
+    * You can also use a Spotify URL or URI
         * You can get a URI by searching a song on Spotify, then holding down the `Ctrl` key while right clicking on the song, and then selecting "Copy Spotify URI" from the Share menu.

 ### `🙌` Code Contributors